ihebsd/Nagios_Server-Client/README.md

 ### :speech_balloon: Introduction
 Nagios is an application for system and network monitoring.
 It monitors the specified hosts and services, alerting when systems have malfunctions and when they return to normal operation.
 It is free software under the GPL license.

+## :gear: Configuration

-Create config file to the client to be monitored:
+Modify config file to the client to be monitored:

 ```shell
 $ vi /usr/local/nagios/etc/servers/clients.cfg